Kemebradikumo Pondei

 Kemebradikumo Daniel Pondei is a Nigerian professor and the former acting managing director of Niger Delta Development Commission.
 He was appointed by the President of Nigeria, Muhammadu Buhari on 19 February 2020.

 Early life and education

 Pondei is from Bayelsa State, Nigeria.
 He attended Federal Government College, Port Harcourt for his secondary education.
-He studied medicine and surgery at University of Lagos and preceded to University of Nottingham where he got his doctorate degree in Microbiology.
+He studied medicine and surgery at University of Lagos before going to University of Nottingham where he got his doctorate degree in Microbiology.

 Career

 Pondei started his career in 2001 as a lecturer.
 He later served as the acting head of department of medical microbiology and parasitology and acting dean of faculty of basic medical sciences at College of Health Sciences, Niger Delta University.
 He served as the chairman of the Nigerian Medical Association, Bayelsa State.
 Later in his career, he became a professor of medical microbiology and served as the provost of College of Health Sciences, Niger Delta University.